Interesting Bolivia Facts for Kids

 Bolivia covers about the same land area as Ethiopia, or is twice as big as Spain.
 Bolivia is less than three times the size of the state of Montana/USA.

 A flight to La Paz takes about 17 hours from London, and about 12.5 hours from New York.

 Bolivia is a landlocked country.
 This means the country does not share any border with an ocean.

-Bolivia, however, claims part of Lake Titicaca, which is the world's highest navigable lake at 3805 m/ 12483 ft.
-There are regular border disputes over access to Lake Titicaca with Peru, which also claims territory.
+- Bolivia's largest lake is Lake Titicaca, which it shares with Peru.
+Lake Titicaca is the world's highest navigable lake at 3,805 m/ 12,483 ft.
+There are regular border disputes over access to Lake Titicaca with Peru.